UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   1. User gets to the Menu dialog.
   2. The button is labeled "Node without description" instead of plural because there is only one node without description in the graph structure.
   3. User clicks the "Node without description" button.
+  4. Menu dialog is closed.
-  4. Main page is now presenting the node without description.
+  5. Main page is now presenting the node without description.
-  5. User can click "Edit Node" and fill in a description through the "Edit Node" dialog.
+  6. User can click "Edit Node" and fill in a description through the "Edit Node" dialog.

 [Back to top](#user-stories)